All Episodes

 Some even do a little better.

-That's rather less than the United States, and they raise 36%.
+That's rather less than the United States.

 So they actually have a budget surplus.

-Uh but but most people are basically in the ballpark.
+But most people are basically in the ballpark.

-Uh but they raise in taxes about 38%.
+They spend about 44% of GDP, but they raise in taxes about 38%.

 In other words, their point is, they understand that the point of government spending is to raise enough money to cover the spending.

-Uh I'm just looking through the list alphabetically here.
+I'm just looking through the list alphabetically here.

-If you're having trouble uh differentiating between Slovenia and Slovakia, Slovakia has a much smaller government than Slovenia.
+If you're having trouble differentiating between Slovenia and Slovakia, Slovakia has a much smaller government than Slovenia.

-So there again, they're in the ballpark.
+So there, again, they're in the ballpark.

 We are not.

-We spend forty-two 41, 42 percent on government, and we only raise 24% in revenues.
+We spend 41%, 42% on government, and we only raise 24% in revenues.

-There aren't enough Warren Buffett's, there aren't enough Bill Gates, there aren't enough Mitt Romney.
+There aren't enough Mitt Romney.

 So you have to be honest.